dphilla/weave/docs/CI.md

 1. Manually dispatch `Pull request` and confirm all required jobs and uploaded artifacts on GitHub-hosted infrastructure.
-2. Make the Rust, JavaScript, Go, and representative conformance jobs branch protection requirements.
-Leave the named Rust-quality job advisory until its inherited baseline is repaired.
+2. Make the Rust tests, Rust formatting and Clippy, JavaScript, Go, and representative conformance jobs branch protection requirements.
 3. Let `Main conformance`, including all real-browser routes, pass at least once before treating README runtime claims as CI-qualified.
 4. Observe several scheduled runs, then decide whether advisory Go race can become required and whether timeouts/iteration counts need tuning.
-5. Repair formatting/Clippy findings and promote that existing job to a PR requirement.

 Branch protection/rulesets are repository settings, not YAML.
 Until those named checks are configured as required, GitHub will run them but will not